Skip to main content

 Iodine contributes to normal cognitive function.

-Iodine contributes to normal energy‑yielding metabolism.
+Iodine contributes to normal energy metabolism.

 Iodine contributes to the maintenance of normal skin.

-More about iodine
+More about Iodine

 Potassium